-- I. There was no U.S. flag air carrier service available for this itinerary at the time of booking: - Yes No - II.
-Using a U.S. carrier service would extend travel time by 24 hours or more: - Yes No - III.
-You must use a U.S. carrier service on every portion of your route that it provides services, unless such use would: - Increase the number aircraft changes you must make outside of the U.S. by 2 or more; or - Extend your travel time by 6 hours or more; or - Require a connection time of 4 hours or more at an overseas interchange point. - IV.
-The flight time from origin to destination is less than 3 hours and using a U.S. flag carrier would double the flight time: - Yes No - V. There is an applicable Open Skies Agreement in effect that meets the requirements of the Fly America Act (not applicable if transportation is funded by Department of Defense): - Yes No
+- There was no U.S. flag air carrier service available for this itinerary at the time of booking: I. Yes No - II.
+Using a U.S. carrier service would extend travel time by 24 hours or more: Yes No - III.
+You must use a U.S. carrier service on every portion of your route that it provides services, unless such use would:

+Increase the number aircraft changes you must make outside of the U.S. by 2 or more; or Extend your travel time by 6 hours or more; or

+Require a connection time of 4 hours or more at an overseas interchange point.

+IV.
+The flight time from origin to destination is less than 3 hours and using a U.S. flag carrier would double the flight time: No